Factbox-How China benefits from Western sanctions on Russia's energy exports

 Without bottlenecks in Russian rail capacity that are hampering transport of coal eastwards, imports could have been even higher.

 Average import prices of Russian coking coal were around $217.33 a tonne in 2022.
-That compares to an average of $364.66 a tonnes for Australia's premium coking coal on a free-on-board (FOB) basis.
+That compares to an average of $364.66 a tonne for Australia's premium coking coal on a free-on-board (FOB) basis.

 LNG